 And the second optional ingredient is vegan beef broth seasoning.
 This seasoning powder is typically mixed with water to create vegan beef broth, but I just use the powder in this recipe.
 The seasoning truly smells like beef, so if it’s important for you to replicate the taste of beef in this recipe, I recommend getting this product.

 I personally don’t need my taco meat to taste like beef (I never liked beef much, even before going vegan), but I wanted to develop a crunchwrap supreme recipe that tastes as close to the original Taco Bell one as possible.
 Just kidding.
 My version is WAY better than Taco Bell’s.
-It’s legit in the Top 5 of the most delicious things I’ve ever eaten.
+It might just be in the Top 5 of the most delicious things I’ve ever eaten.

 First, you’ll need to cook the lentils.
 The key is to slightly undercook the lentils.
 This helps the lentils retain some texture, which is key in making a ground beef substitute.
 If you fully cook the lentils, the texture of the taco meat will be softer and won’t brown up as well.